maliit/maliit.github.io/_posts/2022-04-05-maliit-release-2.2.1.md

 ## Maliit keyboard

+- Fix install issue in 2.2.1 tarball
-- Remove the legacy CC-BY 3.0 licensed artwork.
+- Remove the legacy CC-BY 3.0 licensed artwork
 - Simplify ActionsToolbar by removing need for states
 - Visual spacing improvements for Keyboard and WordRibbon
 - Add a visible separator between word suggestions